Breit–Wheeler process: Photon–photon Breit–Wheeler possible experimental configurations

 Although the process is one of the manifestations of the mass–energy equivalence, as of 2017, the pure Breit–Wheeler has never been observed in practice because of the difficulty in preparing colliding gamma ray beams and the very weak probability of this mechanism.
 Recently, different teams have proposed novel theoretical studies on possible experimental configurations to finally observe it on Earth.

 In 2014, physicists at Imperial College London proposed a relatively simple way to physically demonstrate the Breit–Wheeler process.
 The collider experiment that the physicists proposed involves two key steps.
 First, they would use an extremely powerful high-intensity laser to accelerate electrons to nearly the speed of light.
 They would then fire these electrons into a slab of gold to create a beam of photons a billion times more energetic than those of visible light.
 The next stage of the experiment involves a tiny gold can called a hohlraum (German for 'empty room' or 'cavity').
 Scientists would fire a high-energy laser at the inner surface of this hohlraum to create a thermal radiation field.
 They would then direct the photon beam from the first stage of the experiment through the centre of the hohlraum, causing the photons from the two sources to collide and form electrons and positrons.
 It would then be possible to detect the formation of the electrons and positrons when they exited the can.
 Monte Carlo simulations suggest that this technique is capable of producing of the order of 105 Breit–Wheeler pairs in a single shot.

-In 2016, a second novel experimental setup had been proposed and studied theoretically to demonstrate and study the Breit–Wheeler process.
-They propose to collide two high-energy photon sources (composed of non-coherent hard x-ray and gamma-ray photons) generated from the interaction of two extremely intense lasers on solid thin foils or gas jets.
-With the forthcoming generations of short-pulse extremely intense lasers, laser interaction with solid target will be the place of strong radiative effects driven by the nonlinear inverse quantum scattering.
+In 2016, a second novel experimental setup was proposed theoretically to demonstrate and study the Breit–Wheeler process by colliding two high-energy photon sources (composed of non-coherent hard x-ray and gamma-ray photons) generated from the interaction of two extremely intense lasers on solid thin foils or gas jets.
+The forthcoming short-pulse extremely intense lasers, laser interaction with solid target will be the place of strong radiative effects driven by the nonlinear inverse quantum scattering.
 This effect, negligible so far, will become a dominant cooling mechanism for the extremely relativistic electrons accelerated above the 100 MeV level at the laser-solid interface via different mechanisms.